dlichel/Communities/README.md

 # Communities
-A minecraft plugin that I'm sure will cause no real conflict
+A minecraft plugin similar to towny, but modified to be adapted to states

+There are only test commands for right now